mouhamed-ali/spring-boot-examples/web/soap/consumer/3-by-pass-ssl/README.md

 # Project Title

-Spring Boot + Spring Security + Oauth2
+Avoid SSL validation in Spring WebServiceTemplate

 ## Overview

-In this example we will show how to implement the Oauth2 authorization using spring security. we gonna configure :

-* **The Authorization Server** - the server that provides tokens
-* **The Resource Server** - the server that exposes our rest api
+In this example, we will set up a WebServiceTemplate without the SSL Certificate Validation.
+So we've used an online https rest service
+[https://soap.aspsms.com/aspsmsx2.asmx](https://soap.aspsms.com/aspsmsx2.asmx) to do the test.

 ### Prerequisites